-HE 121 Nutrition 3 s.h.
+HE 121 Nutrition

 A study of the basic nutritional need required for the maintenance of active health in man.
 Special emphasis will be placed on relating nutritional needs to specific menu planning.
-Hours of class per week: 3.

 HE 125 Advanced Nutrition

 An understanding of the nature and relationship between the nutritional requirements of man and the nutritive value found in foods.
 Emphasis will be placed on food storage and preparation as it pertains to the maintenance of a high nutrient value.
 Vitamin and mineral deficiency diseases will be stressed.